Coordinator: JOHN CASKEY (Economics) 2

 Areas of Policy Focus

-Some students may wish to focus their substantive work in policy heavily in a particular field (e.g., environmental studies, food studies, welfare issues, health, or education).
+Some students may wish to focus their substantive work in policy heavily in a particular field (e.g., food studies, welfare issues, health, or education).
 Given the size and interests of the faculty, not every area of public policy is well represented within the curriculum and faculty.
 Nevertheless, there are several policy areas in which a student can take multiple courses, often in a variety of departments.
 Courses that fulfill the public policy foundation requirements in political analysis, economic analysis, and quantitative analysis as well as other courses that count toward the program are listed subsequently.
 Students can also petition the program coordinator to have appropriate courses that are not listed below count toward the minor.

 Quantitative Analysis Courses